What to know about moving quotes

 Understand how much your moving company will really charge

-Quick tips on getting quotes
+Quick tips on getting moving quotes

-Do not sign blank documents.
+Do not sign blank documents

 Don’t sign blank or incomplete estimates, and do not use any moving company that asks you to do so.
 If the mover asks you to sign incomplete documents the day of the move, tell them you need to reschedule and then use a different company.
 A company can scam you by having you sign an incomplete estimate and then adding charges you never agreed to.

-Choose companies that charge based on weight.
+Choose companies that charge based on weight

 Most legitimate movers charge based on the shipment’s weight.
 A few moving companies charge based on volume of your cargo, measured in cubic feet.
 It’s much easier for a moving company to overcharge you if they calculate based on cubic feet, which is why this practice is illegal in many states.
 Your best bet is to ask how the company figures its rates, and only get complete quotes from ones that charge per pound.

-Get an estimate based on an in-home walkthrough or inspection.
+Get an estimate based on an in-home walkthrough or inspection

 Although you can easily get quotes over the phone or online, you’ll receive the most accurate quote from movers who inspect your home in person.
 If you’re moving across state lines, your mover must follow rules established by the U.S. DOT Federal Motor Carrier Safety Administration.
 These rules say if you live within 50 miles of the mover’s location, they have to base the estimate on a physical evaluation of your belongings, unless you expressly waive that right.

-Get an accurate inventory list.
+Get an accurate inventory list

 When they give you the written estimate, the moving company should also provide a full inventory list of everything they’ll move.
 The inventory is sometimes called a cube sheet or table of measurements.
 Get a copy and check it carefully for accuracy.
 Make sure each piece of furniture is on the list, including smaller items like end tables.
 It should also include an approximate number of boxes.

-Consider your moving date.
+Consider your moving date

 The time of year significantly affects moving costs, with higher charges during the summer.
 When you get your quote, ask whether the price would change if you adjusted the date by a few days or weeks.
 Also ask how long the quote is good for.
 If you wait too long to book the move, you may need to get a new quote.

-Additional fees and costs
+Moving fees and additional costs

 Long carry service